-] →[Horizontal Distribute Space The horizontal distances of adjacent objects are the same for all objects selected.
+Horizontal The horizontal distances of adjacent objects are ]⊷[ the same for all objects colored.
+The position of the same for an objects selected.
 The position of an object is related only to the positions of the two objects on the leftmost and rightmost among the objects selected and independent of the sequence in which the object is selected.
-The positions of the objects on the leftmost and rightmost will not change. 王 Vertical Distribute Space The vertical distances of adjacent objects are the same for all objects selected.
+The positions of the objects on the leftmost and rightmost will not change.
+4 Vertical Distribute The vertical distances of adjacent objects are the Space same for all objects selected.
 The position of an object is related only to the positions of the two objects on the uppermost and bottommost among the objects selected and independent of the sequence in which the object is selected.
-The positions of the objects on the uppermost and bottommost will not change. •• Page Horizontal Center The horizontal centers of all objects selected locate in the horizontal center of the page with their vertical positions unchanged.
-Page Vertical Center The vertical centers of all objects selected locate in the vertical center of the page with their horizontal positions unchanged. Ł Page Bottom The bottoms of all objects selected are aligned with the page bottom with their horizontal positions unchanged. Ŧ Page Top The bottoms of all objects selected are aligned with the page top with their horizontal positions unchanged.
-Page Left The left sides of all objects selected are aligned with the left side of the page with their vertical positions unchanged.
-1 Page Right The right sides of all objects selected are aligned with the right side of the page with their vertical positions unchanged.
+The positions of the objects on the uppermost and bottommost will not change.
+Page Horizontal The horizontal centers of all objects selected Center locate in the horizontal center of the page with their vertical positions unchanged. 田 Page Vertical The vertical centers of all objects selected locate Center in the vertical center of the page with their horizontal positions unchanged.
+Page Bottom The bottoms of all objects selected are aligned with the page bottom with their horizontal positions unchanged.
+F Page Top The bottoms of all objects selected are aligned with the page top with their horizontal positions unchanged.
+FF Page Left The left sides of all objects selected are aligned with the left side of the page with their vertical positions unchanged.
+F Page Right The right sides of all objects selected are aligned with the right side of the page with their vertical positions unchanged.

-- 1 In the table above, those with the mark indicate that the icons are effective when one or more objects are selected.
-Those with the mark indicate that the icons are effective when two or more objects are selected and those with the mark indicate that the icons are effective when three or more objects are selected. - 2 For operations with the mark, their effects depend on the sequence of the object selected.
+1 In the table above, those with the \ mark indicate that the icons are effective when one or more objects are selected.
+Those with the \\ mark indicate that the icons are effective when two or more objects are selected and those with the \\\ mark indicate that the icons are effective when three or more objects are selected.

+2 For operations with the \\ mark, their effects depend on the sequence of the object selected.
 The alignment or distribution is always based on the object selected last and in case of the use of marquee, on the object in the uppermost layer of the arrange sequence.